bolaft/ubuntu-forum-scraper/README.md

 The program works as follows:
 * 1) Deletes previous data files
-* 2) Scrapes the main forum page for forum informations (excluding some categories) and exports a json list of forums
+* 2) Scrapes the main forum page for forum informations (excluding some categories) and exports them as a json file
-* 3) For each forum, scrapes the list of threads and exports a json list of threads
+* 3) For each forum, scrapes the list of threads and exports it as json file
-* 4) For each thread, scrapes all messages (if the thread either starts or ends within the defined time span) and exports a json list of posts
+* 4) For each thread, scrapes all posts (if the thread either starts or ends within the defined time span) and exports them as a json file
 * 5) Combines all three json files into one, removing empty (undesirable) threads